3 BEST Mt Fuji Tours from Tokyo

 3. Mt Fuji and Lake Kawaguchi 1-Day Bus Tour (Most Affordable)

-This tour to Mount Fiji made the list for being the most affordable without sacrificing quality.
+This tour to Mount Fuji made the list for being the most affordable without sacrificing quality.
 We love that it takes you to the best spots to see Mt Fuji and gives plenty of time to enjoy each.
 I recommend booking this tour if you want a beautiful, slower-paced day without breaking the bank.

-Right off the bat, this tour takes you to one of the most scenic overlooks of Mt Fuji (and our personal favorite) Chureito Pagoda.
+Right off the bat, this tour takes you to one of the most scenic overlooks of Mt Fuji (and our personal favorite), Chureito Pagoda.
 Traditional temple architecture, cherry blossoms (when blooming), and stunning Mt Fuji in the back.
 Even better, you get a whole hour to explore here!

 One of our favorite parts of the day was getting a relaxing 2 hours at Lake Kawaguchiko.
 We loved walking around, taking photos, and mingling with locals.
 If having a leisurely stroll around one of the most beautiful areas in Japan sounds like fun, this tour gives you the chance to do just that.

-One of the last stops was Iyashi no Sato traditional village and if you want to see the beauty and architecture of Japan from long ago, this is as good as it gets.
+One of the last stops was Iyashi no Sato traditional village, and if you want to see the beauty and architecture of Japan from long ago, this is as good as it gets.
 History buffs won’t want to miss the chance to book this tour and see it!

 Where to Stay in Tokyo, Japan